colrich/educates-buildservice/workshops/lab-et-workshop-playground/workshop/content/03-uploading-the-content.md

 command: cd lab-markdown-sample
 ```

-If you were creating a new workshop you wouldn't do this, and instead would create a copy of the workshop on GitHub using GitHub's template feature and give it your own name, and then clone that copy.
+If you were creating a new workshop you wouldn't do this, and instead would create a copy of the workshop on GitHub using GitHub's template feature and give it your own name, then clone that copy.
 That or otherwise create a copy in whatever source code hosting system you were using and check it out on your local machine.

 To upload the workshop content into the registry associated with this workshop session so it can be found when creating a workshop session in the playground, you first need to have available the ``imgpkg`` tool from the [Carvel](https://carvel.dev/) tool set.
 With that on your local machine, from the root of the workshop content you would then run: